AlexMontgomery-git/PSY6422_Project/README.md

 ## Repository Folders

-Visualistions - Contains the 2 visualtions created in the project
+Visualisations - Contains the 2 visualisations created in the project

 Images - Contains images used in the R markdown page